SollyMor/Working-with-channels-replacing-one-channel/README.md

 # Working-with-channels-replacing-one-channel
-Replace one color channel (for example, R) with another (for example, G).
+Replace one color channel R with another G.